philipperemy/vision-api/README.md

 ## Server mode

-Start the server:
+Start the server by running this command in a terminal tab:

 ```
 export GOOGLE_API_KEY=AIzaSyD...4aA; python vision_server.py
 ```

-In another tab you can query the server:
+In another tab, run this command to query the server:

 ```
 python query.py /tmp/cat.jpg 0.0.0.0
 ```

-You can also host the server on Amazon AWS for example.
-You will have to change the IP to the IP Amazon gives you.
+The first argument is the image.
+The second argument is the server IP.
+If you run everything locally, then it's 0.0.0.0.
+You can host the server on Amazon AWS.
+In that case, you will have to change it to the IP Amazon gives you.